coughingmouse/Korean-Romanization/README.md

 * About the difference between the actual pronunciation and the written form of tensed consonants...

 Likewise, it's not what Romanization is about, and it should be dealt with separately.
+For the same reason, which system to use or whether to use the system or not in certain situation is not a part of this system.

 ## To read more about the topic